cjohansen/replicant-docs/content/network-writes.md

 --------------------------------------------------------------------------------
 :block/markdown

-In this second part of the [networking tutorial](/tutorials/network/), we will build a data-driven system for writing data over the network.
+In this third part of the [networking tutorial](/tutorials/network/), we will build a data-driven system for writing data over the network.

 We pick up where [data-driven network reads](/tutorials/network-reads/) left